Galaxies-dev/amazon-clone-react-native/README.md

 # React Native Amazon Clone with Vapi, Clerk & Sentry

-This is a React Native AI Captions Editor using [Convex](https://convex.link/simongrimm) for real-time data synchronization, [ElevenLabs](https://try.elevenlabs.io/j7ztnqelnoqj) for text-to-speech, [Clerk](https://go.clerk.com/GiiEcN5) for user authentication and [Sentry](https://dub.sh/sentry-galaxies) for error tracking.
+This is a React Native Amazon Clone with Vapi, Clerk & Sentry.

+Make sure to also check out the [API Project](https://github.com/Galaxies-dev/amazon-node-api) for this project.

 Additional features: